CodeCreed/angular-form/README.md

   // This object will be used to populate the form and also will reflect any data entered in the form
   $scope.formData = {};
 }
 ```

+Notes:
+1. Options to select type input can be passed with ajax call.
+Add `"optionsUrl": "/trekker/countries"` as one of the property.